 Dr. Angelo, remarking on Jobe's progress with Latin, says that he himself took a year to learn just the Latin alphabet, which is still in use, plus a few letters, as the English alphabet.
-(In mitigation, he could be referring to the difficulty in reading ancient manuscripts, though this seems unlikely in context.)
+(In mitigation, he could be referring to the difficulty in reading ancient manuscripts, or how long a child takes to learn how to read, though this seems unlikely in context.)
 See more »

 44 of 63 people found this review helpful.